 - 1. Introduction

 - 1.1 Definitions

 - 1.2 What is Abuse?

-- 1.3 Disability, Vulnerability and Abuse
+- 1.3 Disability, Vulnerability and Abuse.

-- 2. Policy Statement
+- 2. Policy Statement.

-- 3. Implementing the Policy
+- 3. Implementing the Policy.

 - 4. Recruitment and Selection of Staff and Volunteers.

 - 5. Training.

 - 6. Staff/Volunteer Guidelines of Good Practice.

 - 6.1 Procedures for minimizing situations where abuse may occur.

 - 6.2 Staff/Volunteer Code of Conduct.

-- 6.3 Recognition of inappropriate behaviour which can occur between an adult and a child
+- 6.3 Recognition of inappropriate behaviour which can occur between a person and an adult at risk from harm and abuse

-- 6.4 Responding to suspicions or allegations of Child Abuse/ Inappropriate Behaviour.
+- 6.4 Responding to suspicions or allegations of abuse/inappropriate Behaviour.

-- 6.5 Recording suspicions or allegations of Child Abuse/ Inappropriate Behaviour.
+- 6.5 Recording suspicions or allegations of Abuse/ Inappropriate Behaviour.

-- 6.6 Reporting suspicions or allegations of Child Abuse/Inappropriate Behaviour.
+- 6.6 Reporting suspicions or allegations of Abuse/Inappropriate Behaviour.